-Time Series Analysis (TSA) is concerned with the study of data that can be represented as one or more curves with a view to extracting knowledge.
-Note that the data dimensions do not necessarily need to include time, TSA may applied to any form of data that can be represented as a sequence of one or more curves.
-The fundamental issues of TSA are: (i) how to measure similarity between time series and (ii) how to compress time series while maintaining discriminatory power.
+Time Series Analysis (TSA) is concerned with the study of data that can be represented as one or more curves with a view to extracting knowledge using this representation.
+Note that the data dimensions do not necessarily need to include time, TSA may be applied to any form of data that can be represented as a sequence of one or more curves.
+The fundamental issues of TSA are: (i) how to measure similarity between time series and (ii) how to compress the time series while maintaining discriminatory power.
 Similarity can be measured in terms of ([2]): (i) similarity in time, (ii) similarity in shape and (iii) similarity in change.
 Related areas are Time Series Data Mining (TSDM), forecasting and the analysis of moving object data.
-An example of the last can be found in [23].
+An example of the last can be found in [24].
 Keogh and Kasetty [18] give a survey of TSDM.
 For a discussion of time series forecasting see [1].

 Dynamic Time Warping (DTW) is a technique whereby two time series can be compared.
-The techiques does not require the two curves to be of the same length and takes in to account a certain amount "skew" to obtain a best fit.
-DTW was first proposed by Sakoe and Chiba [25] and was originally applied to speech recognition problems.
-Given two time series: $Q = \{q_1, q_2, \ldots, q_i, \ldots, q_n\}$ and $C = \{c_1, c_2, \ldots, c_j, \ldots, c_m\}$, these can be aligned using DTW by constructing a n by m grid (matrix) such that the value for element (i, j) is the squared Euclidean distance from point c_j on curve C (a comparitor sequence) to point q_i on curve Q (The query sequence, i.e. a sequence we wish to compare to C with the aim (say) of categorising Q).
-Table 1 presents an algorithm that may be used to generate a time warping grid.
-The best match between the two sequences Q and C is the warping path that minimises the total cumulative distance from grid element (0,0) to (n,m).
+The technique does not require the two curves to be of the same length and takes into account a certain amount of "skew" to obtain a best fit.
+DTW was first proposed by Sakoe and Chiba [27] and was originally applied to speech recognition problems, but subsequently has been applied in much wider areas of application [19].
+Given two time series: $Q = \{q_1, q_2, \ldots, q_i, \ldots, q_n\}$ and $C = \{c_1, c_2, \ldots, c_j, \ldots, c_m\}$ , these can be aligned using DTW by constructing a n by m grid (matrix) such that the value for element (i, j) is the squared Euclidean distance from point $c_i$ on curve C, a comparator sequence, to point $q_i$ on curve Q, the query sequence, i.e. a sequence we wish to compare to C with the aim (say) of categorising Q. The best match between the two sequences Q and C is the warping path that minimises the total cumulative distance from grid element (0,0) to (n,m).
 A warping path is any contiguous set of matrix elements from (0,0) to (n,m).
 The warping cost associated with a particular path is its cumulative distance.
 DTW tends to produce better results than using a straight forward point-to-point comparison, however it tends to be computationally expensive.
 A number of tricks can be used to speed up the process.
 For example we can coarsen the data to produce an approximate path (i.e. do not use every sample point).
 Alternatively, from the observation that we can expect the best path to approximate to the line from (0,0) to (n,m), we can omit many calculations.
 Work has been done on the nature of the warping window (for example use of the "Sakoe-Chiba band" or the "Itakura parallelogram".)

 Case Based Reasoning (CBR) has a well established body of literature associated with it.
-Recommended reference works include [20] and [19].
+Recommended reference works include [21] and [20].
 For a review of the application of CBR in medical domains see [16] or [3].
+For a discussion on the crossover between data mining and CBR interested readers are referred to [25].